skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 # Areas you think they could improve?

-I'd just say _"stick to your guns"_.
+I'd just say _“stick to your guns”_.
 Grow organically and keep the spirit that makes Haxe special.

 # Where do you get your inspiration?
 Music?